-If you're paying nontax liabilities for things like employee health insurance or retirement savings - it doesn't matter whether you're using the Standard Payroll service or the Enhanced Payroll service - you also use the Pay Payroll Liabilities command (which I describe in the preceding section).
+If you're paying nontax liabilities for things such as employee health insurance or retirement savings - it doesn't matter whether you're using the cheapo payroll service or the full-meal-deal payroll service - you also use the Employees&Payroll Taxes and Liabilities&Create Custom Liability Payment command.
+(When you choose the command, you'll need to indicate which liabilities you want to pay.).

-You need to pay all your payroll liabilities from the Pay Payroll Liabilities area if you want QuickBooks to keep your payroll liabilities straight.
+You need to pay all your payroll liabilities via the Employees⇔Payroll Taxes And Liabilities⇔Create Custom Liability Payment command if you want QuickBooks to keep your payroll liabilities straight.
 I mention this because people commonly just pay these liabilities by using the Write Checks window.
 That creates a mess.